List of Garfield characters: Sonja

-Sonja first appeared in the animated specials Garfield on the Town and Garfield: His 9 Lives.
+Sonja is the mother of Garfield, and Arlene's mother-in-law who first appeared in the animated specials Garfield on the Town and Garfield: His 9 Lives.
 She has since made several cameos in the comic strip, including a December 1984 story that is a loose adaptation of Garfield on the Town.
 She also appeared once on Garfield and Friends, in an episode called "The Garfield Rap".
 Sandi Huge provided her voice in the specials.

 Vic

-Victor "Vic". is the father of Garfield, who was introduced in The Garfield Movie.
+Victor "Vic" is the father of Garfield, and Arlene's father-in-law, who was introduced in The Garfield Movie.
 Unlike his son, Vic is more of an outdoor cat who is very adventurous, with his voice provided by Samuel L. Jackson.